Aarón Suárez

-Aarón Suárez Zúñiga (born 27 June 2002), is a Costa Rican professional footballer who plays as a midfielder for Liga FPD club Alajuelense.
+Aarón Suárez Zúñiga (born 27 June 2002), is a Costa Rican professional footballer who plays as an attacking midfielder for Liga FPD club Alajuelense and the Costa Rica national team.

 Career

 Suarez who hails from La Trinidad District started his career for Deportivo Saprissa, before joined 2019 to Alajuelense.
 2020 was promoted to LD Alajuelense first team and made 8 games, before the midfielder joined on loan to Juventud Escazuceña.

 International career

 Suárez debuted with the Costa Rica national team in a 1–0 2022 FIFA World Cup qualification loss to Canada on 13 November 2021.